SergeCaron/SetUpOEMRecovery/README.md

 - [ ] An enumeration of all OEM drivers present on the drive is displayed

-Here is a sample output:
+Here is a sample output (with additional comments):

 ```
 	Windows PowerShell